-6. nking about how you have used [name of space] over the last 12 months, what nefits, if any, have you personally experienced?
+- 6. Thinking about how you have used [name of space] over the last 12 months, what benefits, if any, have you personally experienced?
 Check all that apply.

-I have met people in the community that I did not know before.
-I have met people who share the same interests as me.
-I have met people who are different from me (age, race, ethnicity, income, etc.).
-There are activities there that my kids enjoy.
-My kids have made new friends there.
-I have become involved in community groups or projects through the people I meet there.
-It makes me feel safe.
-I enjoy being there.
-Being there is relaxing - it helps me reduce stress.
-It is full of energy.
-It makes me feel a part of the neighborhood.
-There are no benefits for me personally.
-Something else: 7.
-0 he last 12 months, did you bring any visitors from out of town to [name of space]?
-Yes No Go to question 10.
-Don't remember Go to question 10.
-8. Relax or play Give a tour of the neighborhood One of my favorite places in the neighborhood Show the character of the neighborhood Show how the neighborhood has changed Attend an event Go to question 9.
-Some other reason:
+- I have met people in the community that I did not know before.

+- □ I have met people who share the same interests as me.

+- I have met people who are different from me (age, race, ethnicity, income, etc.).

+- □ There are activities there that my kids enjoy.

+- □ My kids have made new friends there.

+- □ I have become involved in community groups or projects through the people I meet there.

+- □ It makes me feel safe.

+- □ I enjoy being there.

+- Being there is relaxing it helps me reduce stress.

+- □ It is full of energy.

+- □ It makes me feel a part of the neighborhood.

+- There are no benefits for me personally.

+- Something else:

+- 7. In the last 12 months, did you bring any visitors from out of town to [name of space]?

+- O Yes

+- O No Go to question 10.

+- O Don't remember Go to question 10.

+- 8. What made you bring your visitors to [name of space]?
+Check all that apply.

+- □ Relax or play

+- Give a tour of the neighborhood

+- □ One of my favorite places in the neighborhood

+- □ Show the character of the neighborhood

+- □ Show how the neighborhood has changed

+- Attend an event Go to question 9.

+- Some other reason:

 9. If you bring visitors to [name of space] to attend an event/s, tell us which event/s.

-10 If there is anything else you would like to tall us about [name of space], please use the 10.
-If there is anything else you would like to tell us about [name of space], please use the space below.
+10. If there is anything else you would like to tell us about [name of space], please use the space below.